Huegoxaga/notes/python/django.md

       # related_name field can be used to reverse lookup
       # Filter function has reversed fields available using the all lower-case model class name
       related_posts = models.ManyToManyField(User,blank=True,null=True, related_name='other_posts')
+      # use the string 'self' to indicate a self-reference
+      parent = models.ForeignKey('self', null=True, blank=True)
       # Meta provides additional info for the Model
       class Meta:
         # add check constrains